top of page

 Atmosphere 5

 Ravenswalk leads the fans from downtown and Oriole Park towards M&T Bank Stadium.
 It has always been a good place for fans to enjoy pre-game activities.
-The team has increased the entertainment and food offerings in this area making it an even more enjoyable place to spend some time.
+The team has increased the entertainment and food offerings in this area, making it an even more enjoyable place to spend some time.

 One should also stop by to see the text of the former facade from Baltimore’s Memorial Stadium, which is on display between the two stadiums.
 The text was a memorial to those killed in the two World Wars.
-The main words of “TIME WILL NOT DIM THE GLORY OF THEIR DEEDS” reminds visitors of those this nation lost in the past.
+The main words of “TIME WILL NOT DIM THE GLORY OF THEIR DEEDS” remind visitors of those this nation lost in the past.
 The line is a quote from Gen. John J. Pershing, commander of the American Expeditionary Forces during World War I.

 The large video boards, known as RavensVision, past both end zones, are amazing visual spectacles.
 The vertical screens in each corner enhance the game viewing options.